Cocoa Tigers

 The Cocoa Tigers were a minor league baseball team based in Cocoa, Florida in the 1964 season.
 The Cocoa Tigers played exclusively as members of the four–team Rookie level Cocoa Rookie League, with all league games played at the Cocoa Expo Sports Center.
 The Cocoa Tigers were a minor league affiliate of the Detroit Tigers in 1964 and placed fourth in the standings.

+Baseball Hall of Fame member Jim Leyland played for the Cocoa Tigers.

 History

 The Cocoa Rookie League began play in the 1964 season, with all games based in Cocoa, Florida.
 The Cocoa "Tigers" became members of the four–team Rookie level Cocoa Rookie League.
 The Cocoa Colts, Cocoa Mets and Melbourne Twins joined the Cocoa Tigers in the four–team league, beginning league play on July 1, 1964.

 On July 4, 1964, The Tigers were on the losing end as Melbourne Twins' pitchers Jerry Lyscio and Gene Melton threw a combined 7–inning no-hitter in a 2–0 victory over the Cocoa Tigers.

 In their only season of play, the Cocoa Tigers finished last in the Cocoa Rookie League final standings.
 With a record of 17–33, playing under manager Doc Daugherty, the Tigers placed fourth and finished 16.0 games the first place Melbourne Twins (34–18) in the final regular season standings, as the league had no playoffs.
 The Tigers also finished behind the second place Cocoa Mets (28–22) and third place Cocoa Colts (23–29).
 Cocoa Tiger player Lawrence Seneta won the Cocoa Rookie League batting title with a .383 batting average.
 Seneta also led the league with 52 total hits.

 The complex–based Tigers and other 1964 Cocoa Rookie League teams did not charge paid admission to games and individual attendance records were not kept.
 The league drew 1,683 total fans for the season.
 The Cocoa Rookie League folded after one season of play.

 In the following season, Cocoa, Florida hosted the Cocoa Astros, who began play as members of the 1965 Class A level Florida State League.